Italy calls for political solution in Libya

 He did not specify which countries.

-At one of Libya's two major front lines, Misrata, rebels were dug into defensive positions, getting ready to push against pro-Gaddafi forces in the neighboring town of Zlitan.
+At one of Libya's two major front lines, Misrata, rebels were dug into defensive positions, getting ready to push against pro-Gaddafi forces in the neighbouring town of Zlitan.

 Zlitan is the first in a chain of coastal towns blocking the rebels on a westward march to the capital, Tripoli.